f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab2.rst

     curl -k https://10.1.10.30 -H Host:site5.com

-If you scroll up to the
-text immediately following the command you will see the IP address of the pool member to which you are connected.
+You should see a response containing the HTML of the web page.

 |image264|